tekpor/Betweener-souce-code-/README.md

 # Betweener-souce-code-
 The souce code of betweener.
-If you are also looking for image and video shareing app the you can use this as a start.
+If you are also looking for image and video shareing app then you can use this as a start.
 No database connection

 ## License